tiancihe/bookmark-manager/README.md

 # Bookmark Manager

-WIP: A bookmark manager extension for firefox.
+A bookmark manager extension for firefox.

 ## Development